 The map Connerney’s team made of the dynamo source region revealed unexpected irregularities, regions of surprising magnetic field intensity, and that Jupiter’s magnetic field is more complex in the northern hemisphere than in the southern hemisphere.
 About halfway between the equator and the north pole lies an area where the magnetic field is intense and positive.
 It is flanked by areas that are less intense and negative.
 In the southern hemisphere, however, the magnetic field is consistently negative, becoming more and more intense from the equator to the pole.

 The researchers are still figuring out why they would see these differences in a rotating planet that’s generally thought of as more-or-less fluid.

-“Juno is only about one third the way through its planed mapping mission and already we are beginning to discover hints on how Jupiter’s dynamo works,” said Connerney.
+“Juno is only about one-third the way through its planned mapping mission and already we are beginning to discover hints on how Jupiter’s dynamo works,” said Connerney.
 “The team is really anxious to see the data from our remaining orbits.”

 Juno has logged nearly 122 million miles (200 million kilometers) to complete those 11 science passes since entering Jupiter’s orbit on July 4, 2016.
 Juno’s 12th science pass will be on May 24.